 Stonewall National Education Project

-Culminating in an annual three-day symposium that gathers more than 60 school districts from across the US, school district administrators and board members, educators and representatives from state departments of education, federal agencies, national and regional advocacy organizations, and community organizers doing work around LGBTQ+ youth are invited to attend.
+Culminating in an annual three-day symposium that gathers more than 60 school districts from across the US, school district administrators and board members, educators and representatives from state departments of education, federal agencies, national and regional advocacy organizations, and community organizers doing work around LGBTQIA+ youth are invited to attend.

 Stonewall National Education Project also generates LGBTQ-inclusive curriculum and learning tools for high school environments that are available for purchase and distribution through grant-funded initiatives.
 Curriculum topics have included: LGBTQ Inclusive Curriculum, The Day of Silence, Diversity: LGBT History Month and Beyond, Hispanic Heritage: Familia, Tradicíon, Música, and The Orlando 49: Documenting the Orlando Tragedy and Its Consequences.

 Stonewall is grateful to the following funders for their support of our operations and programs.

 Funding for this organization is provided in part by the Board of County Commissioners of Broward County, Florida, As recommended by the Broward Cultural Council.